gurhub/surmagic/README.md

 ### Homebrew (macOS)

-[Brew](https://brew.sh) is the Recommended way to install/uninstall the surmagic.
+[Brew](https://brew.sh) is the Recommended way to install / uninstall the surmagic.

 ```bash
 $ brew tap gurhub/surmagic